alphagov/forms/research/2022-10-25_Accessibility_Testing.md

 # Accessibility research

+## 2022-10-25 / Sprint 12

+## Aims
+- Test the task list: we have a new design to help users complete a form and make it live
+- Test question types: we have new designs for how users can select different answer types as well as the inclusion of radio buttons
+- Explore use of the preview pane by users with access needs
+- Understand more about what the experience of creating a form on GOV.UK Forms is like via a mobile device

+## Users
+- Members of the public with access needs
+- 6

+## Methodology
+- Usability Testing (Accessibility focus)

 ## Key Headlines

 - Users with accessibility needs had a positive experience and there were consistently high SEQ scores across most tasks.
 There were similar comments made from those completing tasks on a mobile device.